 It’s hard enough to know who’s doing what when your Legal Department is working under one roof; it’s downright impossible if every member of your team is working from his or her home.
 You want to have visibility into your legal matters.

-Set up an online legal workspace as soon as possible.
+Set up a cloud based legal management software solution as soon as possible.
 Centralize in-house information in one place using a simple matter management software or a shared spreadsheet.
 Pay extra mind to user access and version control.

 In his piece for Thomson Reuters, “Working from Home: Can It Really Work for In-House Counsel,” former GC Miller recommends setting clear rules and expectations.